What is a liveaboard like?

 our dive instructor will teach you the skills to safely enjoy

 shallow scuba dives.
 You will then be able to make two scuba dives

 with your instructor on the Aqua Cat.
 (This course does not make

 you a certified diver).
 Equipment is included.

-is the diving like?While the Northern Exumas are only 30 miles from Nassau, there are no daily dive operations in this area.
-You can experience some of the greatest variety of diving found anywhwer in the Caribbean.
+is the diving like?While the Northern Exumas are only 30 miles from Nassau, there are no daily dive operators in this area.
+You can experience some of the greatest variety of diving found anywhere in the Caribbean.
 The Exumas have walls starting at 40', as well as high speed drift dives, shallow reefs and shark feeding dives.
 There is a large Blue Hole between Nassau and the Exumas.
 For over 30 years, much of the northern Exumas has been a National Underwater Park with no fishing, spear fishing or collecting allowed.
 Because of these laws, there are miles of undersea gardens in which coral, sponges and fish abound.
 Turtles, rays and sharks are seen regularly on most dive sites.
 Goliath grouper truly are gargantuan in the Exumas!

 many dives per day?
 Divers will have the opportunity

 to do up to 5 dives a day Sunday through Thursday, including night